Leeleblue/kuzzle-cabble-android/tutorial.md

 ## Create user

-We will now create our user depending on it's type (cab or customer) [(MapActivity.java:391)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L391)
+We will now create our user depending on its type (cab or customer) [(MapActivity.java:391)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L391)
-The user is represented by a KuzzleDocument which is stored into elasticsearch:
+The user is represented by a KuzzleDocument stored into elasticsearch:
 ```java
 self = new KuzzleDocument(userCollection);
 self.setContent("type", userType.toString().toLowerCase())